mediawiki-utilities/python-mwsql/CONTRIBUTING.rst

     $ git clone https://github.com/blancadesal/mwsql.git

-Change into the newly created directory and install an editable version of ``mwsql``:
+Change into the newly created directory and install the dependencies using Poetry:

 .. code-block:: bash

     $ cd mwsql
-    $ pip install -e .
+    $ poetry install

-pip will install all the necessary dependencies for you, no need to install from a separate ``requirements.txt`` file.
+Poetry will install all the necessary dependencies for you, no need to install from a separate ``requirements.txt`` file.

 Dev dependencies
 ----------------

 The only dependency you *really* need to install is tox_.
-It will handle everyhing else for you, including running tests, formatting and linting through pre-commit, and building and serving the latest version of the documentation.
+It will handle everything else for you, including running tests, formatting and linting through pre-commit, and building and serving the latest version of the documentation.
 Below are a few examples of how to run tox:

 .. code-block:: bash